dojo/docs/quickstart/dom.rst

   var n = dojo.byId("foo");
   console.log(n.id == "foo"); // true

-Though for full cross browser compatibility and convenience, it is recommended you access and set attributes through `dojo.attr <dojo/attr>`_.
+Though for full cross browser compatibility and convenience, it is recommended you access and set attributes through :ref:`dojo.attr <dojo/attr>`.
 The API for dojo.attr is straightforward:

 .. code-block :: javascript
   :linenos: